Pieces of You: The Reflection Game

 © 2026 Pieces of You — All rights reserved.
 TM Pieces of You™ — Pending USPTO registration.

-Pieces of You is a social-emotional learning game that helps students develop self-awareness, empathy, and communication through guided reflection and peer interaction.
-Designed for classrooms, counseling groups, and SEL programs, this interactive game gives students multiple ways to express themselves — whether through writing, sharing, or creative activities.
+The Classroom Edition is designed for classrooms, counseling groups, and SEL programs.
+Whether through writing, sharing, drawing, and creative activities, this interactive game gives students multiple ways to express themselves.
 With flexible classroom use, it is an inclusive tool for schools looking to bring connection-driven emotional learning into everyday environments.

 Frequently Asked Questions